SofieThi/STH_Visual/assignment_2/README.md

 ## Usage (reproducing results)

 To replicate the results load the dataset: cifar10.
-From tensorflow.keras.datasets import cifar10
+From tensorflow.keras.datasets import cifar10.

+Also, import the premade module in the utils folder.
+From utils.neuralnetwork import NeuralNetwork

 ## Discussion of results